davidjb/davidjb.github.com/content/2015-06-25-macbook-permanently-set-startup-disk.rst

-Configuring eEFInd boot manager as your startup disk on a Mac
+Configuring rEFInd boot manager as your startup disk on a Mac
 #############################################################

 :category: Tech